Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Formalin price in United States increased during November 2018 to 491 USD per metric ton, which represents a slight rise of 1% compared to the previous month’s value.
-On a year-over-year basis, Formalin prices in United States increased significantly by 32%.
-Meanwhile, in Netherlands, the average price of Formalin amounted to 291 USD per metric ton, from 368 USD per metric ton one year earlier.
-On a month-over-month basis, the Formalin price in Netherlands is 0.3% higher than the price one month before.
+Formalin Price Outlook.
+The price of Formalin (China) decreased during December 2019 to 242 USD per metric ton, which represents a considerable decline of 20% compared to the previous month’s value.
+On a year-over-year basis, the prices of Formalin (China) decreased significantly by 16%.
+Meanwhile, the average price of Formalin (Europe) amounted to 262 USD per metric ton, from 293 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Formalin (Europe) is 12% higher than the price one month before.

 About Formalin.
 Formaldehyde (a.k.a.
 Methanal) is an organic compound naturally occurring, at ambient temperature, as a colorless gas with a strong pungent odor and is highly flammable.
 Formaldehyde is the simplest aldehyde in existence and its name comes from its relation and similarities to formic acid.
 It was first discovered in 1859, however, it began being industrially viable to produce at the beginning of the twentieth century.
 Due to its relatively low cost, a great variety of uses in chemical reactions, as well as elevated purity, Formaldehyde has become one of the world’s most important research and industrial chemicals.